 Exemption 21—Marine Safety (Operator vehicular ferry-in-chains) 2017

-Exemption 21 will let you operate, as master, a vehicular ferry-in-chains attached to the shore by cable.
-If you have this exemption, you will not need a certificate of competency.
+Exemption 21 will let you perform the duties of master on a vehicular ferry-in-chains attached to the shore by cable without a certificate of competency.

-To be suitable for Exemption 21, you must:
+To be eligible for Exemption 21, you must: